gianfrancobarone/model_card_polibert_SA/README.md

 ## Model description

 This model performs sentiment analysis on Italian political twitter sentences.
-It was trained starting from an instance of [bert-base-italian-uncased-xxl] and fine-tuned on an Italian dataset of tweets.
+It was trained starting from an instance of "bert-base-italian-uncased-xxl" and fine-tuned on an Italian dataset of tweets.

 ## Intended uses & limitations